alncat/opusTomo/README.md

 ## FAS <a name="fas"></a>

-It can even reconstruct high resolution structure for FAS by clustering 221 particles from 4800 noisy subtomograms picked by template matching!
+It can even reconstruct high resolution structure for FAS in EMPIAR-10988 by clustering 221 particles from 4800 noisy subtomograms picked by template matching!

 <img width="740" alt="image" src="https://github.com/alncat/opusTomo/assets/3967300/9ad2da65-36cb-474a-be65-943b398f0294">